 - Guidance on direct marketing and the public sector (ICO, August 2021) - Sharing personal data with law enforcement authorities, - The Accountability Framework.
 (ICO, September 2020), - Codes of conduct and certification schemes.(ICO, February 2020) - When using data analytics on personal data, the ICO is urging all organisations to look at its toolkit.
-It can be found at ICO > For Organisations > Toolkit for organisations considering using data analytics (ICO, February 2021 - Freedom of Information Self-assessment toolkit launched in 2020 helps identify gaps in compliance. - Further updates have been made to quidance for handling Subject Access Requests including a step-by-step quide for small businesses - Building a controller-to-controller contract + template contract with guidance

-ICO What's new?
-[November 2023]

-The Information Commissioner's Office (ICO) website has a 'What's new' section that is updated on a regular basis to highlight and link to any changes in their ICO Guide to Data Protection as they occur, for example: The ICO published guidance on the National Security Provisions in Part 3 of the DPA18 and updated the Guide to Intelligence Services Processing (04/21).
+It can be found at ICO > For Organisations > Toolkit for organisations considering using data analytics (ICO, February 2021 - Freedom of Information Self-assessment toolkit launched in 2020 helps identify gaps in compliance. - Further updates have been made to guidance for handling Subject Access Requests including a step-by-step guide for small businesses - Building a controller-to-controller contract + template contract with guidance ICO What's new?
+[May 2024] The Information Commissioner's Office (ICO) website has a 'What's new' section to highlight and link to any changes in their ICO Guide to Data Protection as they occur, for example: The ICO have updated their guidance on Regulation 13 (when personal information is exempt from disclosure under these access regimes when certain conditions are met.
+(12/23).
 The ICO have published:

 Guidance on the national security exemption in Part 2 of the DPA18.
-(03/21)

-Updated BCR communication following the EU-UK Trade and Cooperation Agreement to the International transfers after the UK exit from the EU Implementation Period.
-(01/21)

-Data Sharing Code of Practice, alongside a data sharing information hub with further resources and support.
-(12/20)

-Further guidance provided by the ICO.
+(03/21) Updated BCR communication following the EU-UK Trade and Cooperation Agreement to the International transfers after the UK exit from the EU Implementation Period.
+(01/21) Data Sharing Code of Practice, alongside a data sharing information hub with further resources and support.
+(12/20) Further guidance provided by the ICO.

-Read the Blog: 'Access to information: driving change through education, engagement and enforcement,' in full
+Read the Blog: 'Access to information: driving change through education, engagement and enforcement,' in full Copyright

-Copyright